Sweet Rhode Island Red

-Sweet Rhode Island Red is a studio album by Ike & Tina Turner released on United Artist Records in 1974.
+Sweet Rhode Island Red is a studio album by Ike & Tina Turner, released on United Artist Records in 1974.
 The album was created exclusively for the international market.
 It was available in the US through the Columbia Record Club.
-Sweet Rhode Island Red charted at No. 41 in Australia.
+The album charted at No. 41 in Australia.

 Recording and content

 Sweet Rhode Island Red was recorded at the Ike & Tina Turner's Bolic Sound studio.
 A majority of the songs from the album were written by Tina Turner, including the title track which was released as a single in February 1974.
 "Sweet Rhode Island Red" peaked at No. 43 on the Billboard R&B chart, No. 43 in Germany, No. 17 in Italy and No. 51 on the UK Singles Chart.